 While eating breakfast in Suganuma, we planned the route for the day.
 We had two options, riding the pass over Mt.
 Hakamagoshi or descending the road of the previous day.
 We chose the second.
 We just felt it was too risky to climb the mountain road with only one spare tube and kilos of luggage on skinny tires.
 We thus descended rapidly following the Shō river until Takahoka city, where we turned north toward the coast of Noto peninsula.

 Noto was a genuine surprise.
 Somehow, its coast has been spared of concreting and overbuilding.
 There are no abandoned hotels, no convenience stores, and (almost) no tetrapods.
 Instead, there are long white beaches, gentle hills, and rustic fishing villages.
-Also a lot of kites.
+There are also a lot of kites.
 Indeed, more kites in the sky than people on the road.

-We arrived at the campsite in Iorimachi around 18:00.
+We arrived at a car campsite in Iorimachi around 18:00.
 Campsites for cars are a bit expensive, but they offer many amenities, including showers, washing machines, firepits, cottages, vending machines, and playgrounds for kids.
-Since we were the only guests at the campsite, the owner invited us to use a cabin for bathing and showering.
+Since we were the only guests at the campsite, the owner invited us to use a cabin for bathing.
 Given the cold shower of the previous day, we promptly accepted his kind offer.
 We had a very restful night in Heart Land Hills and recommended anyone in the area to book a night there.